scalecube/slate/source/includes/Core-concepts.md

 ## Member

+member is an entity in the distributed environment.
-member is a microservice instances.
+in the eco-system of scalecube, member will be a microservice container.

 ## Distributed environment

 Distributed environment is collection of members that share services between them.
 Each member have access to all the services that are shared in the distributed environment.

 ### possible [topologies:](https://en.wikipedia.org/wiki/Network_topology)